-Historic Iditarod (Crow Pass) Trail is a 26 mile point-to-point trail located near Eagle River, AK and is rated as moderate.
+Historic Iditarod (Crow Pass) Trail is a 26 mile point-to-point trail located near Eagle River, Alaska and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until August.

 Steep with an awesome view of the glacier at the top:)